Physico-mathematical model of open quantum systems with varying particle number: Introduction

-A varying particle number will become relevant for our second result (\cref{pro:FockSpace}), which is independent of \ref{enu:res1}.
-It provides a physically motivated and mathematically rigorous argument for the necessity of Fock space when describing quantum systems with the aforementioned characteristic: \begin{enumerate}[label=(\Roman*), resume] \item \itshape If there exists a total particle number operator with physically reasonable properties (pure point spectrum and $n$-particle eigenspaces), then the kinematical structure of the system is given in terms of Fock space. \end{enumerate} Our proof of this statement in \cref{sec:Fock} relies on standard methods from spectral theory as well as a recent, very general result on direct sums in $W^\ast$-categories.
-As discussed in detail in \cref{rem:FockSpaceAQFT} \ref{enu:remFockSpaceAQFT}, assertion \ref{enu:res2} should be seen as complementing similar results in the literature on the Fock representation.
+Next, \cref{sec:Fock} introduces the physical characteristic of a varying particle number by postulating the existence of a number operator with natural properties.
+We will show that this assumption implies the necessity of Fock space (\cref{pro:FockSpace}): \begin{itemize} \item \itshape If there exists a total particle number operator with physically reasonable properties (pure point spectrum and $n$-particle eigenspaces), then the kinematical structure of the system is given in terms of Fock space. \end{itemize} We provide two proofs of this statement, one using only the spectral theorem and another one relying on the universal property of the Hilbert space direct sum.
+As discussed in detail in \cref{rem:FockSpaceAQFT} \ref{enu:remFockSpaceAQFT}, the above assertion should be seen as complementing similar results in the literature on the Fock space representation.

-Based on the previous two results \ref{enu:res1} and \ref{enu:res2}, we will be able to prove our main result (\cref{thm:effectiveHamiltonian}) regarding the effective Hamiltonian in \cref{sec:effectiveHamiltonian} and show that the form \eqref{eq:Heff} of this operator, in the specific physical setting considered, is unique up to a constant: \begin{enumerate}[label=(\Roman*), resume] \item \itshape If the surface-to-volume ratio approximation can be applied and the particle number is varying, then $H_\SFS \otimes \id_\SFR + \id_\SFS \otimes H_\SFR \approx (H_\SFS - \mu N) \otimes \id_\SFR$, up to higher-order terms in the particle number of the open system. \end{enumerate}
+Finally, in \cref{sec:effectiveHamiltonian} we synthesize the previous results in order to derive the effective Hamiltonian given in \cref{eq:Heff} and to show that $H_\seff$ is, in the specific physical setting considered, unique up to a constant; this constitutes the main result of the paper:

+\begin{theorem*}[Informal, see \cref{thm:effectiveHamiltonian}] If the surface-to-volume ratio approximation can be applied and the particle number is varying, then $H_\SFT \approx H_\seff \otimes \id_\SFR$ up to higher-order terms in the particle number of the open system.
+Moreover, within the first-order approximation this decomposition is unique up to additive constants. \end{theorem*}